Europe

 Iberian energy market

-The Iberian Energy Market is the name given to agreements in the field of energy between Portugal and Spain, with the intention of creating a free, competitive market, open to entry of new participants, which promotes greater economic efficiency and better quality of service for the consumer.
+The Iberian Energy Market is the name given to the energy agreements signed between Portugal and Spain, with the aim of creating a competitive, free market, open to the entry of new participants, which moves towards greater economic efficiency and the creation of better service conditions for consumers.

-The Iberian Energy Market is made out of two areas: MIBEL (Iberian Electricity Market) and MIBGAS (Iberian Natural Gas Market).
+The Iberian Energy Market is made up of two areas: MIBEL (Iberian Electricity Market) and MIBGAS (Iberian Natural Gas Market).

 Iberian electricity market (MIBEL)

-The Iberian Electricity Market was created by the Santiago de Compostela Agreement, of 1 October 2004, which was later revised in Braga, on 18 January 2008.
+MIBEL was created by the Santiago de Compostela Agreement of 1 October 2004, which was subsequently revised and concluded in Braga on 18 January 2008.
+MIBEL provided for the creation of a Council of Regulators, on which the following are represented:

 • The Spanish regulators: